bhati-github/5GCore_NMP/Readme.txt

     Imagine if your state grows to 10 MB in size for some reason, are you going to send your complete state of 10 MB (spanning across multiple fragmented packets) towards target node?
+This is a terrible waste of Internet bandwidth.
     Obviously, HTTP REST is not a good choice for future telecom designs.

-    Ideally, communicate only what is required to be communicated.
-Not entire language dictionary.

     Fundamental Idea behind NMP: